scala-android/sbt-android/README.md

 ## Description ##

 This is an easy-to-use plugin for existing and newly created android projects.
-It is tested and developed against 0.13.6+.
+It requires SBT 0.13.8+

 The plugin supports all android projects configurations.
 3rd party libraries can be included by placing them in `libs`, or they can be added by using sbt's